thomasWeise/aitoa/book/structure/searchSpace/README.md

 If it contains the numbers&nbsp;$0\dots (\jsspJobs-1)$ each exactly&nbsp;$\jsspMachines$ times, it represents a feasible candidate solution.

 Third, the candidate solution corresponding to a valid point from the search space will always be *feasible*&nbsp;[@B1995AGPATJSSWGA].
-The mapping&nbsp;$\repMap$ will ensure that the order of the sub-jobs per job is always observed.
+The mapping&nbsp;$\repMap$ will ensure that the order of the operations per job is always observed.
 We do not need to worry about the issue of deadlocks mentioned in [@sec:solutionSpace:feasibility].
 We know from [@tbl:jsspSolutionSpaceTable], that the vast majority of the possible Gantt charts for a given problem may be infeasible &ndash; and now we do no longer need to worry about that.
-Our mapping also makes sure of the more trivial constraints, such as that each machine will process at most one job at a time and that all sub-jobs are eventually processed.
+Our mapping also makes sure of the more trivial constraints, such as that each machine will process at most one job at a time and that all operations are eventually processed.

 Finally, we also could modify our representation mapping&nbsp;$\repMap$ to adapt to more complicated and constraint versions of the JSSP if need be:
 For example, imagine that it would take a job- and machine-dependent time requirement for carrying a job from one machine to another, then we could facilitate this by changing&nbsp;$\repMap$ so that it adds this time to the starting time of the job.
 If there was a job-dependent setup time for each machine&nbsp;[@ANCK2008ASOSPWSTOC], which could be different if job&nbsp;1 follows job&nbsp;0 instead of job&nbsp;2, then this could be facilitated easily as well.
-If our sub-jobs would be assigned to "machine types" instead of "machines" and there could be more than one machine per machine type, then the representation mapping could assign the sub-jobs to the next machine of their type which becomes idle.
+If our operations would be assigned to "machine types" instead of "machines" and there could be more than one machine per machine type, then the representation mapping could assign the operations to the next machine of their type which becomes idle.
 Our representation also trivially covers the situation where each job may have more than&nbsp;$\jsspMachines$ operations, i.e., where a job may need to cycle back and pass one machine twice.
 It is also suitable to simple scenarios, such as the Flow Shop Problem, where all jobs pass through the machines in the same, pre-determined order&nbsp;[@T199BFBSP; @GJS1976TCOFAJS; @W2013GAFSSPAS].